ponkar/solidity_cohort2/solidity_assignments/general_elections/ReadMe.md

 ## Summary

+This Section has the logic implemented to Show a Sample General Elections.
-There are 2 files, one for Candidate who is standing in election and other file for Voter
+There are 2 files, one for `Candidate.sol` who is standing in election and other file for `Voter.sol` where voters are maintained.

 ## Capabilities covered in the code

-1. Candidate -> Register New Candidate, Remove Candidate,Get Candidate Details, Get VoteCount of Candidate, IsCandidateRegistered
+1. `Candidate` -> Register New Candidate, Remove Candidate,Get Candidate Details, Get VoteCount of Candidate, IsCandidateRegistered
-2. Voter -> Register New Voter, Cast Vote, IsVoterRegistered
+2. `Voter` -> Register New Voter, Cast Vote, IsVoterRegistered

 ## Steps -